 The High Authority for the Distribution of Works and the Protection of Copyright on the Internet (Haute Autorité pour la diffusion des oeuvres et la protection des droits - HADOPI) is dedicated to the protection of intellectual property rights on the Internet.
-The HADOPI has been greatly challenged since it was created in 2009.
-Its dissolution is currently under discussion but the decision keeps being postponed.
+HADOPI has been much challenged since it was created in 2009.
+Its dissolution is regularly under discussion, but the decision keeps being postponed.

-The Competition Authority (Autorité de la Concurrence - AdlC) also plays a major role on the TMT sectors in the enforcement of general competition rules and is notably in charge of sanctioning anticompetitive practices and controlling merger operations.
+The Competition Authority (Autorité de la Concurrence - AdlC) also plays a major role in the TMT sectors in the enforcement of general competition rules, and is notably in charge of sanctioning anticompetitive practices and controlling merger operations.

-The government also plays an active part in the telecoms, media and Internet sectors through the Ministry of Economy, Industry and the Digital Sector, notably the General Directorate for Competition Policy, Consumer Affairs and Fraud Control (Direction Générale de la Concurrence, de la Consommation et de la Répression des Fraudes - DGCCRF), as well as through the Ministry of State for the Digital Sector and through the Ministry of Culture and Communication and notably the Directorate for the development of media (Direction du Développement des Médias - DDM).
+The government also plays an active part in the telecom, media and Internet sectors through the Ministry of Economy and Finance, notably the General Directorate for Competition Policy, Consumer Affairs and Fraud Control (Direction Générale de la Concurrence, de la Consommation et de la Répression des Fraudes - DGCCRF), as well as through the Secrétaire d'Etat for the Digital Sector under the authority of the Minister of Economy and Finance, and through the Ministry of Culture and Communication, and notably the Department of Media and of Cultural Industries (Direction Générale des Médias et des Industries Culturelles - DGMIC).

-1.4 Are there any restrictions on foreign ownership or investment in the: (a) telecoms; (b) audio-visual media distribution; and (c) internet sectors in your iurisdiction?
+1.4 In relation to the: (a) telecoms, including internet; and (b) audio-visual media distribution sectors: (i) have they been liberalised?; and (ii) are they open to foreign investment?